ibatkovi/ALPs_Perseus_MAGIC/README.md

 Content of the respository:

 This repository is prepared with the intention to allow the reproduction of the main results obtained in the paper.
 It contains:
-a) Python scripts for the calculation of the ALPs models with GammaALPs
+a) Python scripts for the calculation of the ALPs models with GammaALPs./n
-b) Scripts for the extraction of information from the datasets of NGC1275 by MAGIC fits files and calculation of the likelihood as explained in the article
+b) Scripts for the extraction of information from the datasets of NGC1275 by MAGIC fits files and calculation of the likelihood as explained in the article/n
-c) ECSV tables for creating the SED plots.
+c) ECSV tables for creating the SED plots./n
 d) Folder "Axion_Photon" containing the information on where to find a collection of previously set constraints in the ALPs parameter space, together with the constraint set in this article.